madgicweb/rancher-ansible/README.md

 Only trusted ops can connect to the machines, unix accounts are managed by ansible.

-Developpers will not be allowed to access rancher by itself, rancher master will be accessible only for ops for the moment.
 End users will have tools in their project to see their application logs & metrics (elk, prometheus).

 ### Machine requirements

-At the moment this set of playbooks is designed to be run on ubuntu.
+At the moment this set of playbooks is designed to be run on **ubuntu**.
 We recommend using latest LTS (16.04 at times of writing).

 Each host (including the master) must have at least the following requirements :
 * 2 vcpu
 * 4 Go ram
 * 2 disks with one for the system with 12Go (8Go for / + 4Go for swap) and one for /var/lib/docker with 8Go.

-Note that by default we will only install docker on the machine, so the root filesystem doesn't needs to be big (just system logs and the base packages).
+*Note that by default we will only install docker on the machine, so the root filesystem doesn't needs to be big (just system logs and the base packages).
-Docker will have it's own partition and everything will run inside containers, so if at some point you need more space you need to extends docker partition (see above)
+Docker will have it's own partition and everything will run inside containers, so if at some point you need more space you need to extends docker partition (see above)*

+### Versions
+#### Defined into configuration
+* rancher/server:v1.6.5
+* rancher/agent:v1.2.5
+* rancher-compose-v0.12.5
+* docker: 1.12.6
+* dockerpy: 1.8.1

 ### Exemple for test environments